helloamigohq/take-home-exercise/README.md

 ## Getting Started

+You can clone this repo to your development machine.

 You may need to install Ruby 2.7.1 using rbenv (https://github.com/rbenv/rbenv).

 Once that version Ruby is installed, running `bundle install` should install the appropriate gems for this website.